Edirom/ViFE-website/_gsoc/wega-oai.md

 The [WeGA-WebApp] drives the publication of the digital edition of Carl Maria von Weber's letters, diaries and writings–and much more.
-While there are already various interfaces to interact with the WeGA-WebApp an [OAI-PMH] (Open Archives Initiative Protocol for Metadata Harvesting) API is still missing.
+While there are already various interfaces to interact with the WeGA-WebApp an API for [OAI-PMH] (Open Archives Initiative Protocol for Metadata Harvesting) is still missing.
 Because the OAI-PMH standard is a widely-used protocol that allows repositories to expose structured metadata for harvesting by external